Green Home Improvements

 Get an eco-friendly boiler

-You can make great savings by installing a modern, energy-efficient boiler, especially when you consider that heating accounts for a majority of your energy bills .
+You could make great savings by installing a modern, energy-efficient boiler, especially when you consider that heating accounts for a large amount of your energy bills.
 Modern condensing boilers are more efficient than conventional boilers because they require less heat from the burner and capture more of the heat before it’s released in the flue.

 Try biomass heating

 Biomass boilers and stoves offer some of the lesser-known types of sustainable home improvements.
-These wood-fuelled systems can be connected to your central heating and hot water boiler and according to the Energy Saving Trust, can shave as much as £960 a year off your bills, if you currently use an electric heating system.
+These wood-fuelled systems can be connected to your central heating and hot water boiler.
 On the face of it, burning wood pellets, chips or logs doesn’t sound eco-friendly, but remember that the carbon dioxide emitted when the fuel burns is only half the story, as the plant would have absorbed CO2 while it was growing.
 If new replacement plants are grown and the fuel is locally sourced, biomass heating is one of the best green home improvements you can make .

 Insulate your walls